Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 • Offers a range of premade template layouts for invoices.

-• Supports adding product attributes such as SKU, category, description, etc., in the packing slip and invoice.
+• Supports adding product attributes such as SKU, category, description, etc., to the packing slip and invoice.

 • Allows you to attach static files such as terms & conditions documents.